stianSjoli/assignment-2/README.md

-#This is the implementation of assignment 2: User authentication
+#This is the implementation of assignment 2: User authentication for Introduction to Cyber and Information Security Technology (IMT4113)

 ## How to run the code